jamietre/iter8/README.md

 ## Roadmap

-### Construct from object enhancements

-Right now property getters are never enumerated, need to add this option.

 ### Edge cases

 Little arg validation is done - in some cases this produces unexpected behavior.
 Need to